jh3nd3rs0n/jargyle/README.md

 A restart of Jargyle would be required if you want any of the changed aforementioned settings to be applied to the running configuration.

 ### 4. 7.
-Enabling SSL/TLS for TCP Traffic
+Using SSL/TLS for TCP Traffic

-You can have SSL/TLS for TCP traffic.
+You can use SSL/TLS for TCP traffic.
 By default SSL/TLS for TCP traffic is disabled.
 To enable SSL/TLS for TCP traffic, you will need to have the setting `ssl.enabled` set to `true`.
 In addition, you will need to have the setting `ssl.keyStoreFile` to specify Jargyle's key store file (this file would need to be created by Java's keytool utility).
 Also, you will need to have the setting `ssl.keyStorePassword` to specify the password for Jargyle's key store file.

 ```text